Robin Hesse

 Visual Inference Lab @ TU Darmstadt | Prof. Stefan Roth

 My research focuses on explainable deep learning methods and how to evaluate them.
-Further, I assist in computer science classes (e.g., Computer Vision II) and supervise multiple students (theses & projects).
+Further, I assist in computer science classes (e.g., Computer Vision II and Computer Architectures), teach the Explainable Artificial Intelligence for Computer Vision lecture, and supervise multiple students (theses & projects).

 2021 - present